UniqueNetwork/unique_docs/docs/sdk/index.md

 With Substrate REST, you can use public or self-hosted endpoints, which provides some flexibility in project and security settings.

-You can learn SDK deeply by reviewing its [repository](https://github.com/UniqueNetwork/unique-sdk/blob/master/packages/rest/).

 ### Substrate Client

 Substrate Client is a JavaScript/TypeScript library that helps to interact with Unique Network directly.
 This approach is recommended only for experienced developers which have already worked with blockchains.
 This is the most low-level package that we provide.